YuxingLiu/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the code cells [8]-[9] of [`Vehicle Detection.ipynb`](https://github.com/YuxingLiu/CarND-Vehicle-Detection/blob/master/Vehicle%20Detection.ipynb).

+Several combinations of color space, color and HOG parameters were explored, and the final values are summarized as follows:

 | Parameters        | Value   |
 |:-----------------:|:-------:|
 | Color space       | YCrCb   |